 • Reword the reference to a Sapling full viewing key in §4.7.2 'Dummy Notes (Sapling)' on p.
 39 (the full viewing key would include ovk, although it is not used in that section).

 • Add consensus rules in § 3.7 'Note Commitment Trees' on p.
-18 that a block MUST NOT add note commitments that exceed the capacity of any of the Sprout or Sapling note commitment trees.
+19 that, for each note commitment tree, a block MUST NOT add note commitments that exceed the capacity of that tree.